abhilashlakshman/abhilashlakshmanOLDER.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I'm looking to join a vibrant biology department as an Assistant Professor.
-My group will be interested in the behavioral neurosciecne of biological timekeeping in fruit flies.
+My group will be interested in the behavioral neuroscience of biological timekeeping in fruit flies.